dotnet/docs-aspire/docs/extensibility/custom-resources.md

 > [!TIP]
 > Make sure that you replace the `https://localhost:7251` with the correct localhost port (the URL of the app host that you are running).

-If those API calls return a successful response (HTTP 200, Ok) then you should be able to click on the `maildev` resource the dashboard and the MailDev UI will show the emails that have been sent to the SMTP endpoint.
+If those API calls return a successful response (HTTP 200, Ok) then you should be able to click on the `maildev` resource the dashboard and the :::no-loc text="MailDev UI"::: will show the emails that have been sent to the SMTP endpoint.

 :::image type="content" source="media/maildev-emails.png" lightbox="media/maildev-emails.png" alt-text="E-mails visible in the MailDev UI":::